May 30, 2022

 Search Engine Optimization (SEO) is another hard skill example that’s at the forefront of today’s marketing world.
 This can be considered the most sought-after digital marketing skill because of the benefits it brings while being cost-friendly.

 Good SEO skills optimize your visibility online organically with no ad cost.
 This means that the more people see your website, the more your online traffic increases, and the better your chances are to provide your product or service to a greater number of people – again, with no advertising cost.
+Implementing effective local SEO strategies can also help you connect with potential customers in your specific geographic area.

 To learn more about SEO, EdApp’s mobile learning friendly course equips learners with a primer on the benefits of SEO for startups and a 5-point SEO action plan they can use as a guide when strategizing.